5241 N. Maple Avenue

 Song Vang-Sung, Jumpstart Fresno Site Manager

 Angela Silveira, Administrative Support Coordinator

-Angela is the newest member of the Richter Center team having joined in 2018.
+Angela is a member of the Richter Center team having joined in 2018.
 She maintains the center's budget and accounts and provides support to the Richter Center.
 Angela is happy to guide students, staff, faculty, and community partners to the Richter Center service that will most benefit them.

 Trisha Studt, Community Partnerships Coordinator

 Trisha has worked with the Richter Center since 2002 and her main focus is to be a link between the campus and Community Benefit Organizations.
 She helps nonprofit agencies recruit student volunteers to support their mission and the positive work they do in our community.
 She is happy to talk to students looking for community service opportunities, to nonprofit agencies looking for students, or to staff and faculty looking for more information on how they can be better connected in the community in which they live and work.
 The best way to contact Trish is via email.